Rare tropical tree

-Local Manobo people believe in spirits of this tree and with a special tradition have asked for a permit to use it as Christmas tree.
+Local Manobo people believe in spirits of this tree and with a special tradition asked for a permit to use it as Christmas tree.

 With a help of skilled tree climbers the tree was adorned with 3,750 bulbs.
 Unfortunately, the rain did damage – part of bulbs blew out.
 But we all know: the most beautiful part of the festivity is the process of decorating the Christmas tree!

-Christmas event has turned the attention of local people to this tree and now it is revered as a valuable tourist landmark.
+Christmas event turned the attention of local people to this tree.

 - Jojie Alcantara, Majestic Toog: Philippine’s Tallest Living Christmas Tree, PBase.
 Story with many pictures!
 Accessed on September 17, 2010.